terra-money/docs/docs/full-node/run-a-full-terra-node/set-up-production.md

 4. Now start the serivce with `systemctl start terrad`.

-:::details Controlling the service.
+### Controlling the service

-Use `systemctl` to start, stop, and restart the service.
+Use `systemctl` to start, stop, and restart the service:

 ```bash
 # Check health